What You'll Learn Reading This Article

 Many physicians and clinicians pride themselves on the relationships they develop with their patients.
 By creating a patient-centered care plan, providers can enhance engagement, deliver timely interventions, align on outcome goals, and improve care team coordination.

-At its most broad, a care plan is a living document that captures a patient’s current health information and conditions.
+At broadest, a care plan is a living document that captures a patient’s current health information and conditions.
 It outlines treatments, care services, and goals the provider will help patients receive or address.

-A “patient-centered” care plan considers the person’s individual needs, and it is created in collaboration with them.
+A patient-centered care plan considers the beneficiary's individual needs, and it is created in collaboration with them.
 The patient is the owner of this document, but it can be shared between care team stakeholders, as well as family members, based on their consent.

-A patient-centered care plan differs from a standardized one, which is already pre-developed to specific conditions and does not consider the person’s exact needs.
+A patient-centered care plan differs from a standardized one, since the standardized one is already pre-developed to specific conditions and is not tailored to the beneficiary's exact needs.
 Clinical teams, including nurses or care managers, can use the patient’s individualized plan of care to coordinate activities and services.
 This can help prevent duplicative efforts, promote patient data sharing, and potentially cut costs.

 Care planning can involve ongoing conversations and engagement with patients, beyond the initial plan development.
 Once a care plan is created, whether for general coordination of services or a specific program, it is revisited regularly to: